 Here are the four types of precedence relationships for projects…

 A Precedence Relationship is the logical relationship between two activities that describes the sequence in which the activities should be carried out.
-Each of the activities in precedence relationship has two points: Start and Finish.
+Each of the activities in a precedence relationship has two points: Start and Finish.